userstyles-world/userstyles.world/docs/crypto.md

-# Cryptographic
+# Cryptographic usages

-In this document, the usage of cryptographic functions is being explained.
-Hereby we try to explain it in plain English while avoiding the use of too many technical terms.
+The goal of this document is to explain the usage of cryptographic functions in plain English, and avoid the use of too many technical terms.

-We first explain which functions are used, and after that we will describe our exact use-case for them.
+We will first explain which functions are used, and after that we will describe our exact use-cases for them.
-Please refer to the Cryptographic terms below to understand what they mean.

 <!-- markdown-toc start - Don't edit this section. -->
 **Table of Contents**